-The studiolo is a room intended for meditation and study.
-Its walls are executed in a wood-inlay technique known as intarsia.
+This detail is from a study, (or studiolo), intended for meditation and study.
+Its walls are carried out in a wood-inlay technique known as intarsia.
 The latticework doors of the cabinets, shown open or partly closed, indicate the contemporary interest in linear perspective.
-The cabinets display objects reflecting Duke Federigo's wide-ranging artistic and scientific interests, and the depictions of books recall his extensive library.
+The cabinets display objects reflecting Duke Federico's wide-ranging artistic and scientific interests, and the depictions of books recall his extensive library.
 Emblems of the Montefeltro are also represented.
-This room may have been designed by Francesco di Giorgio (1439–1502) and was executed by Giuliano da Maiano (1432–1490).
+This room may have been designed by Francesco di Giorgio (1439–1502) and was executed by Giuliano da Majano (1432–1490).
 A similar room, in situ, was made for the duke's palace at Urbino.